Apartment: Maisonette

 A maisonette could encompass Tyneside flats, pairs of single-storey flats within a two-storey terrace.
 Their distinctive feature is their use of two separate front doors onto the street, each door leading to a single flat.
 "Maisonette" could also stretch to cottage flats, also known as 'four-in-a-block flats', a style of housing common in Scotland.

 One dwelling with two storeys

 The vast majority of apartments are on one level, hence "flat".
-Some, however, have two storeys, joined internally by stairs, just as many houses do.
+Some, however, have two storeys joined internally by stairs, just like many houses.
 One term for this is "maisonette", as above.
 Some housing in the United Kingdom, both public and private, was designed as scissor section flats.
-On a grander level, penthouses may have more than one storey, to emphasise the idea of space and luxury.
-Two storey units in new construction are sometimes referred to as "townhouses" in some countries (though not usually in Britain).
+On a grander level, penthouses may have more than one storey to emphasise the idea of space and luxury.
+Two-storey units in new construction are sometimes referred to as "townhouses" in some countries (though not usually in Britain).